 Many people use the terms "bed-sharing" and "co-sleeping" to describe the same thing, but there are differences:

-Co-sleeping: This is when a parent and child sleep within a "sensory" distance of each other, meaning that each can tell that the other is near by their touch, sight, or even smell.
-(Co-sleeping is sometimes also called sleep-sharing.)
+Co-sleeping: This is when a parent and child sleep in close social or physical contact of each other, meaning that each can tell that the other is nearby.

 Room-sharing and bed-sharing are types of co-sleeping:

-Room-sharing: This is when parents have a crib in the room with them, a bassinet or portable crib near the bed, a separate crib attached to the bed, or a similar arrangement.
+Room-sharing: This is when parents have a crib in the room with them; a bassinet, portable crib, or play yard near the bed; or a bedside sleeper attached to the side of the parental bed.

 Why Some People Bed-Share